risawitama/verbose-potato/README.md

-## What happens to a frog's car when it breaks down?
-It gets toad.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.